geocoder21/WhiteStarLine/README.md

 - Lidar values represent height of ice, with 10 units per metre

 ## Development and testing
-Further details of development processes and testing are given within the developmeny.md file within this project.
+Further details of development processes and testing are given within this project.
 ```
 development.md
 ```